Audience: Health and wellness professionals

 This is one of the courses within the Graduate Certificate in Lifestyle Medicine and the Master of Science in Integrative Health and Wellness.
 Individuals who complete this course and then enroll in the certificate or degree program may also be eligible for up to three hours of awarded credit toward their degree or certificate.
 In order to apply credits for this course to a degree or certificate program, you will be required to pay the difference in cost between the CE course and tuition.

-Participants will be required to purchase two books:
+Participants will need to purchase two books for this course:

 Continuing education and professional development courses may be cancelled by the attendee in writing up to 7 days before the course begins for a full refund, less a $25 processing fee.
 No refund will be given 7 days prior to the course.
 Some courses are not eligible for a refund; these exceptions are noted in specific course descriptions.
 In the event of a weather related closure, the course will be rescheduled.